-COVID-19 Trends and Impact Survey
+COVID-19 Trends and Impact Survey (CTIS)

 Since April 2020, Delphi has conducted a voluntary survey about COVID-19, distributed daily to users in the United States via a partnership with Facebook.
 This survey asks respondents about COVID-like symptoms, their behavior (such as social distancing), mental health, and economic and health impacts they have experienced as a result of the pandemic.
-A high-level overview of the survey is posted on the COVIDcast website, and an international version is conducted by the University of Maryland.
+A high-level overview of the survey is posted on the Delphi website, and an international version is conducted by the University of Maryland.
 Data collection ceased on June 25, 2022.

 The CTIS Methodology Report describes the survey design, data collection process, weighting, and aggregation processes, and is the primary reference for researchers working with the survey data.
 This website describes details specific to the US version of the survey and documents the individual response data, which is available to researchers with a signed Data Use Agreement.
 If you are a researcher and would like to get access to the data, see our page on getting data access.